Tommiiks/Tommiiks/README.md

   </tbody>
 </table>

-## Projects :computer:

-Here are some of the websites that I've created:
-- [TikTok Recording Web App](http://tikrecorder.com/) - A website designed for presenting the TikTokLive Recorder tool.
-This site showcases the functionality of the TikTokLive Recorder, allowing users to understand its features.
-Built with <a href="https://github.com/Michele0303" target="_blank">@Michele0303</a> (STILL TO BE COMPLETED)

-- [280Grammi Pizzeria Website](http://www.280grammi.it) - The official website of 280 Grammi Pizzeria, offering a diverse menu ranging from classic Margherita to the chef's special creations.
-Users can explore the menu and conveniently reserve a table directly from the website for a seamless dining experience.
-Built with <a href="https://github.com/peppinotechtrends" target="_blank">@PeppinoTechTrends</a>

   <h2>Contact Me 📩</h2>
   <p>Feel free to reach out to me on Telegram at <a href="https://t.me/Tommiics">@Tommiics</a> or via email: <a href="mailto:tommasogrisanti04@gmail.com">tommasogrisanti04@gmail.com</a> <br> I'm always open to collaborating with other developers and exploring new projects together.🔵</p>

 </body>
 </html>